Hughes-PC-Lacharmante/Meridian-General-Hospital/MeridianREADME.md

-# Meridian-General-Hospital
-As part of the assignement given on the 10th of August.
-This repo will be for the development of the HAWKS laboratories.
-A well-known security system for hospital management.

 ## Historic of Meridian General Hopspital
 Meridian General Hospital (MGH) is a fictional, established secondary/tertiary healthcare organisation that has provided clinical and administrative services for more than two decades.
 As the hospital expanded, its information infrastructure evolved incrementally rather than through a single unified technology strategy.